gasangw/NestJS-Interview-Questions-And-Answers/README.md

     **[⬆ Back to Top](#table-of-contents)**

 51. ### How can you implement Caching in NestJS?
+    Caching is a great and simple `technique` that helps improve your app's performance.
+It acts as a temporary data store providing high performance data access.

     NestJS supports caching through various mechanisms, including the use of caching libraries like `cache-manager` and built-in decorators such as `@CacheKey` and `@CacheTTL`.
 By incorporating caching strategies in your application, you can enhance performance and reduce response times for frequently requested data.

+    In order to enable caching, import the `CacheModule` and call its `register() method`

     **[⬆ Back to Top](#table-of-contents)**